In this section, you’ll find:

 − Patient engagement within 30 days post-discharge (can be by telephone, telehealth, or eVisit).

-− Medication reconciliation on day of discharge through 30 days after discharge (31 total days) (the patient does not have to be present).
+− Medication Medication reconciliation on day of discharge through 30 days after discharge (31 total days) (the patient does not have to be present).
+CPT II 1111F can be used to identify a medication reconciliation post discharge.

 − Functional Status Assessment – Documentation of at least 5 ADLs, 4 IADLs, or completion of a standardized functional status assessment tool anytime in the current year.
 CPT II 1170F can be used to identify a completed Functional Status Assessment.